tomato-300yen/slides/lab/pba/pba-13.md

 ---

-# Exploiting a Vulerability - Key Point
+# Exploiting a Vulnerability - Key Point

 There're two key information:

 1. The address of vulernable indirect call site : `0x400bef`
 2. The address to which you want to redirect : `0x400b3b`

-Because disassembly is not our purpose, we won't see here.
+Because disassembly/DTA is not our purpose, we won't see here.
 (You may want to check the Book.)

 ---

-# Exploiting a Vulerability - How to execute
+# Exploiting a Vulnerability - How to execute

 ### Question (Review)